phr3nzy/rulekit/README.md

 ## 🙏 Acknowledgments

-- Inspired by various rule engines and product recommendation systems
 - Built with TypeScript and modern JavaScript features
 - Thoroughly tested with Vitest
-- Optimized for modern e-commerce applications
+- Optimized for high-performance applications
+- Community-driven improvements and feedback